LukeShortCloud/rootpages/src/programming/go.rst

    OpenFile(<FILE_NAME>, <ATTRIBUTES>, <PERMISSIONS>)

-Here is the list of valid attributes for oppening the file.
+Here is the list of valid attributes for opening the file.

 -  os.O_APPEND = Append to an existing file.
 -  os.O_CREATE = Create a new file.